ModClean/modclean/README.md

 #### process
 *(Function)* **Default:** `null`
 Optional function to call before each file is deleted.
 This function can be used asynchronously or synchronously depending on the number of parameters provided.
-If the provided function has 1 or 2 parameters `function(file, files)`, it is synchronous, if it has 3 parameters `function(file, files, cb)`, it is asynchronous.
+If the provided function has 0 or 1 parameters `function(file)`, it is synchronous, if it has 2 parameters `function(file, cb)`, it is asynchronous.
 When sync, you can `return false` to skip the current file being processed, otherwise when async, you can call the callback function `cb(false)` to skip the file.
 The **file** parameter is the current path with the filename appened of the file being processed.
-The **files** parameter is the full array of all the files.

 #### modulesDir
 *(String|Boolean)* **Default:** `"node_modules"`